scalecube/slate/source/includes/Core-concepts.md

 ## Registry

 Registry store all [endpoints](#endpoint) of the available services it can request.
-when a microservice bootstrap with a new service, it is connect via the [discovery](#discovery) to the [microservice seed](#seed),
-once connection is established, then they share their Endpoints.
-every change in the microservices in the [distributed environment](#distributed-environment) the registry is notified and update accordingly.
+the registry reflect the state in the [distributed environment](#distributed-environment).
+if the state has changed, then the registry is notified and update accordingly.

 ## ServiceCall